mlund/faunus/docs/_docs/topology.md

 ### Example: Precipitation of Calcium Hydroxide using _implicit_ molecules

-Here we introduce a solid phase of Ca(OH)2 and its solubility product to predict the amount of dissolved calcium and hydroxide ions.
-Note that we start from an empty simulation box (both ions are inactive) and the solid phase is treated _implicitly_, i.e. it never inters the simulation box.
+Here we introduce a solid phase of Ca(OH)₂ and its solubility product to predict the amount of dissolved calcium and hydroxide ions.
+Note that we start from an empty simulation box (both ions are inactive) and the solid phase is treated _implicitly_, _i.e._ it never inters the simulation box.
+If a forward reaction is made, one implicit molecule (out 200 in total) will be converted into explicit molecules.
+Once all 200 have been consumed, only backward reactions are possible.
-Additional coupled reactions can naturally be introduced in order to study complex equilibrium systems under influence of intermolecular interactions.
+Additional, coupled reactions can be introduced to study complex equilibrium systems under influence of intermolecular interactions.

 ~~~ yaml